 Risk factors we can modify: Lifestyle

 Obesity and diets full on saturated fat

 Excessive consumption of alcohol

-The use of oral contraceptives for long a time.
-Even though, nowadays it depends on the kind of contraceptive used.
+The use of oral contraceptives for long a time, even though research has proven it depends on the type of contraceptive used.
 There are modern alternatives that are very safe.

-The mammogram is the only worldwide available method at the hand of most of the women to prevent breast cancer.
-Besides this test there are other efficient options such as the auto-examination and the annual medical evaluation.
+The mammogram is the only method available worldwide to most women to prevent breast cancer.
+Aside from this examination, there are other efficient methods like the auto-examination and annual medical evaluations

 Talk with your treating doctor

-In our women service area, we have Hologic equipment.
-This brand is worldwide known for the preciseness and quality in the breast diagnosis.
+In our Women’s Service Area, we have Hologic equipment, a brand with worldwide recognition for its preciseness and quality in the breast diagnosis.

-The Selenia Dimensions 2D-3D digital mammogram with Tomosynthesis tecnology is the most technological advancement in terms of mammograms.
-Besides generating 2D ordinaries images, Selenia Dimensions can make 15 1-milimitered projections through the continuous move of the x-rays tube that is rotated 15°.
-The result of this process is the obtaining of defined images of the breast allowing the doctor to observe the totality of the breast tissue for a better and precise diagnosis.
+The Selenia Dimensions 2D-3D digital mammogram with Tomosynthesis technology is the most technological advance d in terms of mammograms.
+Besides generating 2D ordinaries images, Selenia Dimensions can make 15 1-millimeter projections through the continuous move of the x-rays tube that is rotated 15°.
+As a result, this process delivers defined images of the breast that allows the doctor to observe the totality of the breast tissue for a better and more precise diagnosis.

-In a 2D mammogram the doctors can only see the image from one angle because the structures that are superimposed avoid the doctor perceiving any benign or malign sign.
+In a 2D mammogram, the d octors can only see the image from one angle because the structures that are superimposed restricts the doctor perceiving any benign or malign sign.